Chronicle User Guide

 Location and Map View Rules

-Map view is designed for historical context and browsing, not precise private-address disclosure.
+Map view is designed for historical context and discovery across places.

 Map view is for context and discovery, not exact address tracking.